-\item[-] The first summation in inequality (\ref{eq:optEq_forthnEq}) represents the total number of two hop connections of sources to BS through relays on $a$th $M2M$ RF interface and the second summation in inequality (\ref{eq:optEq_forthnEq}) represents the total number of direct connections of sources to the base station on $M2B$ RF interface.
-The summation of the total number of two hop connections of sources to BS through relays and the total number of direct connections of sources to the base station is less than or equal to the maximum available number of $M2B$ RF interface channels for connection to the base station ($Q_BS$).
+\item[-] The first summation in equation~(\ref{eq:optEq_forthnEq}) represents the total number of two-hop connections of sources to BS through relays on $a$th M2M RF interface and the second summation in equation~(\ref{eq:optEq_forthnEq}) represents the total number of direct connections of sources to the base station on $M2B$ RF interface.
+The summation of the total number of two-hop connections of sources to BS through relays and the total number of direct connections of sources to the base station is less than or equal to the maximum available number of $M2B$ RF interface channels for connection to the base station ($Q_BS$).

 \end{itemize}